-Student records are reviewed at the end of fall and spring semesters and at the end of the summer session.
+Student records are reviewed at the end of the fall and spring semesters and at the end of the summer session.
 Any student not meeting SAP for GPA or pace is placed on academic warning for one semester.
 While on warning, students must increase GPA to the required level and ensure their cumulative pace is 67 percent or higher.
 If these conditions are not met by the end of the semester, a suspension is activated.
 A suspension is activated without a warning semester if fewer than 6 credit hours are passed in a full-time semester.
+This automatic suspension does not apply to students who have officially withdrawn from all courses.
+However, if a student chooses to return, withdrawn courses will impact the pace requirement.